Where is it made?

 I’m moving country – can I take my Omniblender with me?

-The OmniBlend is being sold in 40 countries around the world, so it’s very likely you can get service and parts in most countries.
+The OmniBlend is being sold in over 60 countries around the world, so it’s very likely you can get service and parts in most countries.
 You will need to check that the power supply is compatible.

 Got a question?